docker/docs/datacenter/ucp/2.2/guides/admin/install/upgrade.md

 ## Plan the upgrade

-As part of the upgrade process, you'll be upgrading the Docker Engine installed in each node of the cluster to version 17.06 Enterprise Edition.
+As part of the upgrade process, you'll be upgrading the Docker Engine installed in each node of the swarm to version 17.06 Enterprise Edition.
 You should plan for the upgrade to take place outside of business hours, to ensure there's minimal impact to your users.